 Best Kouign Amann: Dominique Ansel

 One of the most decadent, fanciful bakeries is Dominique Ansel.
-In my own, they have the best Kouign Amann out there.
+In my opinion, they have the best Kouign Amann out there.

 Runner-Up: The Last Crumb